jekil/awesome-hacking/_pages/index.rst

 - `Diffy <https://github.com/Netflix-Skunkworks/diffy>`_ - A digital forensics and incident response (DFIR) tool developed by Netflix's Security Intelligence and Response Team (SIRT).
 Allows a forensic investigator to quickly scope a compromise across cloud instances during an incident, and triage those instances for followup actions.
 - `HxD <https://mh-nexus.de/en/hxd/>`_ - A hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.
+- `Kube-forensics <https://github.com/keikoproj/kube-forensics>`_ - Allows a cluster administrator to dump the current state of a running pod and all its containers so that security professionals can perform off-line forensic analysis.
 - `Libfvde <https://github.com/libyal/libfvde>`_ - Library and tools to access FileVault Drive Encryption (FVDE) encrypted volumes.
 - `Mass_archive <https://github.com/motherboardgithub/mass_archive>`_ - A basic tool for pushing a web page to multiple archiving services at once.